lozingaro/academic-website/teaching/ml-bbs/case-studies/startup-profiling-investments.markdown

 **Access the dataset**:
 To access this dataset, visit the [Kaggle link](https://www.kaggle.com/datasets/arindam235/startup-investments-crunchbase/data) provided.

-Here is an example of three dataset records.
+Here is an example of the dataset records.

 | name          | homepage_url          |  funding_total_usd    | status    | country_code   |
 |:--------------|:----------------------|:----------------------|:----------|:---------------|